 Let’s be more fast here for the conversation.
-Our phones are using lithium-based technologies, we will see the cost of batteries for electric vehicles (EVs) come down too!
-The best part is that we can get a 300-mile-range electric car with an almost immediate charge time and pickup of 0 to 60 mi/h in the 3.4 seconds to all my “car guys” demand.
+Our phones are using lithium-based technologies.
+So we will see the cost of batteries for electric vehicles (EVs) come down too!
+First of all and best part is that we can get a 300-mile-range electric car.
+Yes and with an almost immediate charge time and pickup of 0 to 60 mi/h in the 3.4 seconds or less.
+That’s to all my “car guys” demand.

-The only way EVs are going to make a big difference in people’s lives is if they can do everything a gas -powered car can do and more.
-They have to look great (almost be an extension of the person buying the car), and they have to be safe.
+The only way EVs are going to make a big difference in people’s lives is if they can do everything a gas car.
+Yet as we know it can do more.
+They have to look great (almost be an extension of the person buying the car).
+Finally and most importantly they have to be safe.

-EV conversions use frames currently approved by the National Traffic and Highway Administration (NHTSA) to which vehicle identification numbers (VINs) can be attached, and this is why this book has stood the test of time.
+SO, EV conversions use frames currently approved by the National Traffic and Highway Administration (NHTSA).
+Frames to which vehicle identification numbers (VINs) can be attached.
+Furthemore, this is why this book has stood the test of time.

-When you go to the local Department of Motor Vehicles (DMV) or insurance company, just give them the VIN, and everything will be all right!
-Please note though that the DMW and insurance Ck will probably want to look at the cars.
+So when you go to the local Department of Motor Vehicles (DMV) or insurance company, just give them the VIN.
+Guess what then and everything will be all right!
+Please note though that the DMV and insurance Ck will probably want to look at the cars.

-However, when a car company gives you the title to a car or an EV, the same thing happens because it has been approved by those who could make your life a living hell to get it on the road!
+However, when a car company gives you the title to a car or an EV, the same thing happens.
+That’s because it has been approved.
+Approved by those who could make your life a living hell to get it on the road!

-When you add electric motors and controllers (basically, the brains) reaching 1,000 to 2,000 amps, high-end car batteries, and the light weight of a Porsche 911 chassis or an old sports car, electric cars can provide respectable performance.
+When you add electric motors and controllers (basically, the brains) reaching 1,000 to 2,000 amps.
+Then high-end car batteries, and the light weight of a Porsche 911 chassis.
+More noteworthy or an old sports car.
+Therefore expect an electric car that can provide more than respectable performance.
 They are fun to drive and virtually silent, and they coast very easily when you let off the accelerator.

 In other words, you can have a mechanic convert an old Porsche 911 to go over 100 mi/h with a 200-mile range.
 If you are technically able to, go for it.

 Some have done less miles on range using lead-acid batteries alone!
-With lithium-ion technology, you can get the car to go 300 miles, and the cost is still less than that of some brand-new SUVs or expensive sports cars.
+With lithium-ion technology, you can get the electric cars to go 300 miles.
+Finally and the cost is still less than that of some brand-new SUVs.
+More interestingly or those expensive sports cars.

 In an effort to move the market toward electric cars, some people are trying other alternatives, including

-• Converting hybrid cars to either grid-connected or plug-in hybrids (www
+• Converting hybrid cars to either grid-connected or plug-in hybrids (www.calcars.org)

 • Buying the Nissan Leaf, Chevy Volt, Ford Focus Electric, Tesla Roadster Model S or Model X, and all the other cars expected to come online in the future